Which recording studio essential gear do you think is most often missed off the list when new studios are set up?

 Types Of Backups

-Personally I use a Western Digital 2TB Portable USB HDD for day-to-day backups, but you could opt for a powered model or a hard drive connected to your router to allow for network access.
+Personally, I use a 4TB external, USB-powered hard drive for weekly backups, but you could opt for a powered model or a hard drive connected to your router to allow for network access.

 Secondly, you just need to plug it in and ensure that the drive is in the correct format so that it’s readable by your system.
 That’s it.
 You can now copy your files onto it at the end of each session.